Farm: Finca Las Brisas

 Owner: Carlos Alberto Ulchur

 Town / City: Inzá - Cauca

-Finca Las Brisas, Carlos Alberto Ulchur (Inzá, Cauca) micro lot - Colombia
+Finca Las Brisas, Carlos Alberto Ulchur - Colombia

-This microlot was produced and processed by Carlos Alberto Ulchur, a smallholder member of the ASORCAFE - Inzá, Cauca producer group.
+This microlot was produced and processed by Carlos Alberto Ulchur, a smallholder farmer who often, also, contributes to our Inzá, Cauca producer group lot.
 Produced at 1,900 metres above sea level, this very special lot was selected out from the rest of the organization’s producers as being of exceptional quality.
 With cola, caramel, berries, and stewed fruit upfront, accompanied by a juicy mouthfeel and really nice acidity, this coffee had us wowed and is a great showcase for what this remote and often overlooked region of Colombia has to offer.

 The municipality of Inzá is located in the corner of the Department of Cauca, bordering with Tolima and Huila and looking out to the west over the Pacific Ocean.
 Situated on the “Macizo Colombiano” (the Colombian Plateau), which surrounds the high peaks of Tolima and Huila, the region is an important source of water and wildlife, in addition to being prime coffee growing land.

 We found out about this coffee through our good friends at Pergamino, who serve it in their own flagship specialty café in Medellin.